Did I do things the wrong way round?

 There are many great Buddhism books out there.
 I’ve not read as many as I’d like, probably because I’ve found myself constantly distracted, venturing off into the realms of neuroplasticity, consciousness and even psychedelics.

-But in all my readings, whatever they’ve been, five things have stood out and resonated the most.
+But in all my readings, whatever they’ve been, five things in particular have stood out and resonated the most.

 Practice mindful action